Eduardo Balaquit's disappearance was an act of financial desperation, crown alleges

 “These 12 numbers found in Mr. Pietz’s fridge are Eduardo’s PINs,” Davidson argued.
 “These 12 numbers tell you everything.”

-Surveillance video obtained by investigators from a 7-Eleven at around 12:30 a.m. on June 5, 2018 shows an individual entering the store to use the ATM.
-Court has heard $700 was taken out from Balaquit’s account in three separate transactions using a correct PIN.
+Surveillance video obtained by investigators from a 7-Eleven at around 12:30 a.m. on June 5, 2018, shows an individual entering the store to use the ATM.
+Court has heard that $700 was taken out from Balaquit’s account in three separate transactions using a correct PIN.

 The jury was told it is an agreed fact that one of Pietz’s sisters told police the individual in the video clip was her brother Kyle.
 A different sister, Carly Martin, testified she’s not 100 per cent sure about the identity of the person in the video.

-Davidson pointed to testimony given during the trial about how in the lead up to Balaquit’s disappearance, Pietz’s credit cards were maxed out, loan payments were bouncing and creditors were calling Pietz, who court heard had quit his job at Westcon following a theft of $1,700 from a cash box that the Crown argued Pietz committed.
+Davidson pointed to testimony given during the trial about how in the lead up to Balaquit’s disappearance, Pietz’s credit cards were maxed out, loan payments were bouncing and creditors were calling Pietz, who the court heard had quit his job at Westcon following an April 2018 theft of $1,700 from a cash box that the Crown argued Pietz committed.

-“Mr. Pietz’s financial desperation drove him to Westcon,” Davidson argued.
-“There is ample evidence to satisfy you of Mr. Pietz’s guilt.”
+Sansregret argued there’s a reasonable explanation for a fingerprint matching Pietz’s found on a pamphlet from inside the business after the theft which the Crown argued was used to prevent a door lock from engaging.

+“Part of his job was to put those pamphlets there and to handle those pamphlets,” Sansregret argued.